watari3/GitBucket-Wiki/CommentAction.md

 This value is saved when users have merged the pull request.
 At the same time, store the message to the ```CONTENT``` column.
 This comment is displayed.
 But it can not be edited by all users, and also not counted as a comment.

+#####delete
+This value is saved when users have deleted the branch.
+Users can delete branch after merging pull request which is requested from the same repository.
+At the same time, store it to the ```CONTENT``` column with the deleted branch name.
+Therefore, this comment is not displayed, and not counted as a comment.